+Some of our international clients are capitalising on the exchange rate.
 We’ve had the pleasure of working with clients from all over the world, including America, England, Kenya, Mozambique, and Switzerland.
-All the work for our international clients is produced from this beautiful little seaside town of Muizenberg, Cape Town.
+All the work produced from our beautiful little seaside town of Muizenberg, Cape Town.

 1. Capitalising on the exchange rate

-Yes, not great for us South African’s at the moment if you’re planning on going on holiday or starting an imports business, but great for overseas clients wanting great design at great prices!
+Not great for us South African’s at the moment if you’re planning on going on holiday or starting an import business, but great for overseas clients wanting great design at great prices!
 With our ‘favourable’ (to say the least!) exchange rate, our foreign client pool is on the increase and we safely predict it continues to rise.

 Working for the UK for instance gives us a head start of 1-2 hours (depending on the time of year), and more then half a day’s head start to America.
 It’s great for our clients and partners to know that by the time they have their first cup of coffee, we’re probably already on our third and well into their projects ready for feedback and discussion.
 Time also plays a part when it comes down to tight deadlines – in certain instances companies have called upon us purely because without the additional sets of hands their deadlines would not have been met.